Jeremiah 48:36-39

 When God removes the false securities a people trust in, the result is sorrow, humiliation, and the exposure of empty pride.

-39 “How it is broken down!
+39 “How shattered it is!
 How they wail!
-How Moab has turned the back with shame!
-So will Moab become a derision and a terror to all who are around him.”
+How Moab has turned his back in shame!
+Moab has become an object of ridicule and horror to all those around him.”

 When God removes the false securities a people trust in, the result is sorrow, humiliation, and the exposure of empty pride.